circonus-labs/circonus-kubernetes-agent/README.md

    * Circonus API Token
    * check target - so the agent can find the check on restart (short, unique string w/o spaces - normally this is an FQDN)
    * Kubernetes name - used for check title when creating a check
+   * It is recommended that kube-state-metrics be installed in the cluster and collection enabled in the configuration
 1. Change any applicable settings in `deploy/deployment.yaml`
 1. Apply `kubectl apply -f deploy/`